GoogleCloudPlatform/cloud-samples-tools/ariwete/README.md

 TODO: describe the tool and inspiration from community oriented endurance running.

-This tool has one function:
+This tool has two functions:

 - `affected` finds the affected packages given a list of diffs.
+- `setup-files` loads and validates the setup files settings for each package.

 ## Config files